revel/modules/template-engine/README.md

 ## File Path Case Sensitivity
-In the past we have maintained an all lower case template path, this works in most cases but not all, you can now specify that the template modules we provide allow you to switch path sensitivity on or off.
+In the past we have maintained an all lower case template path, this works in most cases but lead to some confusion.
+For example if you include a file within your template you must type out the file and file path in lower case.
+Now you can now specify if the case sensitivity is on or off.
+The case sensitivity can be turned on by setting an app configuration option per template engine like `go.tempate.path=case` will turn on case sensitivity on the `go` template engine (by default it is off).

 ## Go template engine